bonkbusiness/table-se-scraper-suite/CHECKLIST.md

 - [ ] Retry failed requests, throttle as needed
 - [ ] Centralized logging for all scraping steps

+1. Advanced Error Handling / Monitoring

+    Better Exception Types: Distinguish between network errors, parsing errors, and exclusion failures for granular logging and smarter retries.
+    Alerting: Integrate with tools like Sentry, Slack, or email to notify you of repeated failures or critical issues.
+    Timeouts: Ensure all network requests have timeouts to avoid stuck threads.
+    Backoff: Use exponential backoff for retries to avoid hammering the site.

+2. Performance & Scalability

+    Asyncio: For I/O-bound scraping, consider asyncio + aiohttp for even higher throughput.
+    Multiprocessing: For CPU-bound parsing (rare but possible), support for multiprocessing pools.
+    Rate Limiting: Throttle requests to avoid getting blocked/banned by the target site.

+3. Data Pipeline & Output

+    Streaming Results: Write products incrementally to output (e.g., JSONL or a database) instead of holding all in memory, for huge catalogs.
+    Resume Support: Save progress so interrupted runs can resume where they left off.
+    Data Validation: Add schema validation for your product dicts before writing.
+    Output to DB: Support for writing to SQLite, Postgres, or other DBs for larger-scale use.

+4. CLI & User Experience

+    Progress Bars: Use tqdm for live progress bars on URL and product scraping.
+    Verbose/Quiet Modes: Add CLI switches for controlling logging verbosity.
+    Dry Run: Option to just collect URLs or categories, without scraping products.
+    Customizable Fields: Allow user to choose which fields to extract or output.

+5. Testability & Maintainability

+    Unit and Integration Tests: Mock network calls for fast, reliable tests.
+    Dependency Injection: Allow for easier mocking/injecting of fetch/scrape functions.
+    Coverage Checking: Ensure high code/test coverage.

+6. Documentation & DevOps

+    README: Usage, CLI options, troubleshooting, extending.
+    CI/CD: Automated tests on push/PR.
+    Dockerization: Dockerfile for reproducible environments.
+    Config Files: Allow config via YAML/JSON/env, not just CLI.

+7. Advanced Scraping Features

+    Captcha/Anti-bot Handling: Detect and alert if scraping is blocked.
+    Proxy Support: Allow scraping through proxies or Tor.
+    Session/Cookie Handling: Persist cookies for login-required or session-based sites.

+- [ ] Add progress bars with tqdm for user feedback
+- [ ] Switch to asyncio/aiohttp for faster I/O
+- [ ] Support chunked/streamed output (e.g., JSONL or DB)
+- [ ] Add logging to external monitoring (Sentry, Slack)
+- [ ] Implement exponential backoff for retries
+- [ ] Add rate limiting support
+- [ ] Add config file support for CLI defaults
+- [ ] Add option for incremental scraping/resuming
+- [ ] Add advanced unit/integration tests with mocks
+- [ ] Dockerize the scraper for easy deployment

 ---

 ## 2. Exporter: Data Output